Translate

 Open to all first-year students; 8-Week fall Coursework Required

 In collaboration with the Center for Leadership, this residential learning community fosters socially responsible leadership development through events and initiatives that are innovative and educational.
-All members of this community must complete the not-for-credit Emerging Leadership Certificate together during Fall Quarter.
+All members of this community must complete the not-for-credit Emerging Leadership Certificate together during Fall term.
 More information for this program is online at: https://leadership.calpoly.edu/emerging-leadership-certificate.

 Huerta-Lewis social justice